magentabusiness/magentabusiness.github.io/_includes/templates/provisioning/coap-access-token-credentials-type.md

 #### Sample script

-To communicate with ThingsBoard we will use asyncio and aiocoap modules, so we should install it:
+To communicate with IoT Hub we will use asyncio and aiocoap modules, so we should install it:

 ```bash
 pip3 install asyncio aiocoap --user